sam-caldwell/auto-code/docs/interfaces/DataSource.md

 The MVP `DataSource` objects are--

-* `YamlFile`: Consumes a YAML configuration file and returns the appropriate parameter value.
+* `dsCliOption`: Returns the corresponding command-line option flag value.

-* `JsonFile`: Consumes a JSON configuration file and returns the appropriate parameter value.
+* `dsEnvironment`: Returns the value for a given environment variable value.

-* `KeyValueFile`: Consumes a key-value text file and returns a corresponding value for a given key.
+* `dsJsonFile`: Consumes a JSON configuration file and returns the appropriate parameter value.

-* `Environment`: Returns the value for a given environment variable value.
+* `dsKeyValueFile`: Consumes a key-value text file and returns a corresponding value for a given key.

-* `CliOption`: Returns the corresponding command-line option flag value.
+* `dsYamlFile`: Consumes a YAML configuration file and returns the appropriate parameter value.

 ## Structure